 - evaluate different theoretical concepts by relating them to specific urban and rural cases.

 The course consists of 2x2 lecture hours per week, and one obligatory tutorial of 2 hours each week.
+Each week with the exception of the first week, students write 5 individual assignments in which they differentiate current perspectives on development, apply theoretical approaches, and analyse critically the vale of different perspectives in assigned readings.
+These assignments are the core element of the assessment of the course.
 For each tutorial one group of students prepares a presentation and an exercise in which the literature of that week is applied on a specific case.
-The students write four individual assignments that receive collective feedback by the teachers.

 The final mark is based on three components: